 If you are selected for FAFSA verification, you must provide specific documentation.
 Not all students selected for verification have to submit the same documents.
 Save the records and materials that you used to complete the FAFSA.

-Any documents that our office needs from you will appear on your MyBarton Portal, in addition we will notify you via mail of the documents we are needing.
+Any documents that our office needs from you will appear on your MyBarton Portal, in addition we will notify you via your Cougar email of the documents that are required.
 Some of the documents you may be asked to provide include:

 If selected for verification, Barton's Financial Aid Office will not award your federal aid until after verification is complete to ensure accuracy of the estimated award.